The 7 best student loans for community college

 Federal Direct Loan

-Federal student loans should always be your first choice when it comes to financing your community college career.
+Federal student loans should always be your first choice when financing your community college career.
 Unlike private student loans, eligibility and interest rates aren’t based on creditworthiness or history, and you get benefits that private lenders don’t offer.

 For community college, you have two options: Direct Subsidized Loans and Direct Unsubsidized Loans.
-Subsidized loans are offered to students who demonstrate financial need, and interest is paid by the government while you’re in school.
+Subsidized loans are offered to students who demonstrate financial need, and the government pays interest while you’re in school.
 Unsubsidized loans, on the other hand, accrue interest while you’re in school, though they’re available to all students.

 The main downside of these loans is that you’ll have a loan cap of $5,500 to $12,500 each year, depending on your dependency status and year in school.
 You’ll also need to pay a loan fee upon disbursement.